markmusic27/learning/typescript/notes/type_system.md

 person.age;
 ```
-In this scenerio, the variable `person` hase a type of `object`.
+In this scenerio, the variable `person` has a type of `object`.
 This means that it has access to all of the properties and methods that the object has `(like age)`.
 You can see this when dot notation is used (`person.age;`).

 __Example 3:__